-[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’
-The rest of the images in this post are book covers from the preceding text].
+[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’]

-This is the second in a three-part series about disability representation in children’s books: In this post, you’ll find de-stigmatizing books that break myths and stereotypes about disabilities, help your children empathize with disabled characters, and discover how to recognize ableism in children’s books.
+This is the second of a four-series post.
+In this post: Books that break stereotypes about disabilities & how to recognize ableism in children’s books.

 Uncovering the non-disabled supremacy of children’s stories

 In our previous post, we learned the importance of books featuring complex disabled protagonists with agency and power.
 Later in the series, we’ll see the importance of normalizing and seeing disabled characters as humans, rather than pity-parties.

 But first: We have an urgent message about the dangers of misrepresentation.